About

 PERA became a state agency.
 Until 1985, PERA was a private agency governed by Minnesota law.

-The Defined Contribution Plan (DCP) was created for elected officials, physicians, and volunteer ambulance personnel.
+The Defined Contribution Plan (DCP) was created for public officials, physicians, and volunteer ambulance personnel.

 Our Member Service Center was established—originally referred to as the CSR (Customer Service Representative) program.